Xevion/contest/uil/uil-practice-armstrong/test-1/EXPLANATIOn.md

 The binary representation of `1234` is `10011010010`, so, to left shift it, we simply add 6 zeroes to the end.
 Now, we just convert it from it's new binary representation, `10011010010000000`, to base 10.

-It's final base 10 repsentation is 78976.
+It's final base 10 representation is 78976.

 ## Question 17